alivx/ego-eye/README.md

 > to start web server in order to liveview the stream from redis
 * user `python webInterface/webServer.py`

+### Use docker to startup the service
+Build the images
+ `docker-compose build`

+To start services
+ `docker-compose up`

+To stop services
+ `docker-compose down`

 To monitor data in redis `redis-cli monitor`